-Internal audit

-Conduct an internal audit of Gaelic skills and training needs during the lifespan of the Plan.

-The Council is currently planning and devising a comprehensive internal Gaelic skills audit.

-Conduct an internal audit of Gaelic skills.
+Desired outcome Internal audit Conduct an internal audit of Gaelic skills and training needs during the lifespan of the Plan.
+Current practice The Council is currently planning and devising a comprehensive internal Gaelic skills audit.
+Actions required An internal audit of Gaelic skills will be conducted.
 Target date Within the first year of the Plan

-The Gaelic Team, Performance and Governance Service
+Responsibility The Gaelic Team Performance and Governance Service

-Induction
+Desired outcome Induction

 Knowledge of the public authority's Gaelic Language Plan and training opportunities are embedded in staff inductions.

-Organisation of Gaelic Awareness Training for newly-elected members as part of their induction will continue.
+Current practice Organisation of Gaelic awareness training for newly-elected members as part of their induction will continue.

-Include and promote information on The Highland Council GLP and training opportunities, including classes, in all staff inductions.
+Actions required Information on The Highland Council Gaelic Language Plan and training opportunities, including classes, will be included and promoted in all staff inductions.

-Create and promote a 'Gaelic in the Workplace' course.
+A 'Gaelic in the Workplace' course will be created and promoted.

 Target date October 2024

-Jctober 2024
+Responsibility The Gaelic Team

+ICT Team

-The Gaelic Team, ICT Team, Human Resources
+Human Resources

-Language training

-The Council currently organises Gaelic language learning classes.
+Desired outcome Language training Gaelic language skills training and development, delivered to staff, particularly in relation to implementing the public authority's Gaelic Language Plan.
+Current practice The Council currently organises Gaelic language learning classes.
 Elected members and Council staff are encouraged to attend and receive a 50% reduction in class fees.

-The Gaelic Team will continue to raise awareness of the Gaelic classes.
+Actions required The Gaelic Team will continue to raise awareness of the Gaelic classes.
 A suite of downloadable Gaelic courses, comprised of video lectures and slide decks, will be created and promoted to support staff to learn and use Gaelic.

-Responsibility The Gaelic Team, Human Resources
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility The Gaelic Team Human Resources

-Using Gaelic

-Desired outcome Staff are encouraged to use Gaelic in their work
+Desired outcome Using Gaelic Staff are encouraged to use Gaelic in their work Current practice Staff are encouraged to use Gaelic in their work.
 The Council continues to encourage the use of Gaelic in the workplace and in internal communications, through various means, especially in corporate documents, committee reports, and on social media.

 The Council will continue to promote Gaelic awareness training to elected members and staff, as part of the staff training programme.

-The Gaelic Team will continue to mainstream and normalise the use of Gaelic.
+Actions required The Gaelic Team will continue to mainstream and normalise the use of Gaelic.
 Face-to-face opportunities to use spoken Gaelic in the workplace will be increased.
 Informal lunchtime Gaelic language conversation sessions will be offered.
 Our suite of community Gaelic classes will also be regularly promoted to The Highland Council staff.

-Responsibility The Gaelic Team, Staff Training Personnel
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility The Gaelic Team Staff training personnel

-Awareness training

-Gaelic awareness training delivered, with priority given to senior staff, other key decision makers, and staff dealing directly with the public.
+Desired outcome Awareness training Gaelic awareness training delivered, with priority given to senior staff, other key decision makers, and staff dealing directly with the public.